 Instead of buttons, reVive features customisable light heads.
 You have blue light and red light, as usual.
 There’s no yellow this time; instead you get a purple/pink light head designed to slow ageing.
 The device also features a fan to prevent overheating, which turns on after three minutes of usage.
 The recommendation is to use reVive for three minutes on each acne zone, twice daily.

-Baby Quasar MD Blue is still the best handheld product for acne, because of its equally perfect specs and high intensity…
+Baby Quasar MD Blue and Clear Rayz are still the best handheld products for acne, because of their equally perfect specs and higher intensity…

-…but if you are starved for cash yet still enticed by the prospect of blue light treatment, reVive is my number one handheld recommendation.
+…but if you are starved for cash yet still enticed by the prospect of blue light treatment, reVive is my number two handheld recommendation, second to Tanda Clear Plus.

-PROS: high intensity, perfect wavelength, customisable heads, easy to use.
+PROS: high intensity for price, perfect wavelength, customisable heads, easy to use.

 CONS: only the lack of reviews.